Cancer Epidemiology & Prevention Program

 Description of the Program

-This new research program was developed from the Biobehavioral Oncology and Cancer Epidemiology Program, which was divided into two separate programs as new recruits provided added expertise in the cancer epidemiology area, warranting the creation of a separate program.
-The overall goal of the developing Cancer Epidemiology and Prevention (CEP) Program is to characterize cancer risk factors, develop effective interventions, and improve survival- particularly among underserved minority populations who experience disproportionately worse clinical outcomes.
+This research program was developed from the Biobehavioral Oncology and Cancer Epidemiology Program, which was divided into two separate programs as new recruits provided added expertise in the cancer epidemiology area, warranting the creation of a separate program.
+The overall goal of the Cancer Epidemiology and Prevention (CEP) Program is to characterize cancer risk factors, develop effective interventions, and improve survival- particularly among underserved minority populations who experience disproportionately worse clinical outcomes.

 To address this overarching goal, the program focuses on three inter-related program themes: